Some of the "Excellent Adventures of Mike and Blake"

 Mike and Blake went over to Jack London Square in Oakland to see the yacht used by FDR when he was President.
 The Potomac has been completely restored, and one can just take a quick tour, or as Mike and Blake did, sign up for a 2-hour cruise around the Bay.
 The cruise was great, and the ship's historic surroundings and displays added to a fun day.

-Mike and Blake had another adventure trip a few months ago, visiting the SS Red Oak Victory ship, which is part of the "Rosie the Riveter" National Historical Park in Richmond.
+Mike and Blake had another adventure trip to visit the SS Red Oak Victory ship, which is part of the "Rosie the Riveter" National Historical Park in Richmond.
 This cargo ship was built at the Kaiser Shipyards in Richmond in 1944, and later saw service in both the Korean and Vietnam conflicts.

 Just past Sacramento is the Folsom Power House, a water-driven electricity generating plant right below the big Folsom Dam.
 It was one of the first on the West Coast.

-Mike and Blake's September adventure was a visit to the Lawrence Livermore National Laboratory to tour the "National Ignition Facility" where the only research in the country on generating electricity by nuclear fusion is going on -- a huge building full of one-of-a-kind high-tech machinery.
+Another Mike and Blake adventure was a visit to the Lawrence Livermore National Laboratory to tour the "National Ignition Facility" where the only research in the country on generating electricity by nuclear fusion is going on -- a huge building full of one-of-a-kind high-tech machinery.
 No cameras were allowed inside the fence, so we settled for a picture by the entrance gate.

 "The Excellent Adventures of Mike and Blake" continued when Son-in-Law Blake surprised Mike recently with a tour of a HUGE castle (which also happens to be a winery) up near St. Helena.
 This castle has over 100 rooms spread over some 120,000 square feet.